Meapy/Project-22/README.md

 There is also a more cinematic experience of the solar system. where the user can select between different cinematic cameras to view the solar system and the planets.
 The planets rotate around the sun and the moons rotate around the planets.
 The planets also rotate around their own axis.
 The sizes of the planets are made to be in scale to their realistic size apart from the Sun and Jupiter because of their sizes.

+The project uses the Universal Render Pipeline (URP) to render the planets using a shader graph and for the lighting.

 # Instructions for use
 to use the project, just load the sample scene in the unity editor.
 Depending if you want to play the cinematic version, or fly around using the spaceship. if you want to fly around, you have to enable the SpaceshipCamera Game object and disable the <PlanetName>Camera and CameraSwap Game objects.